Jean-Paul Rodrigue (2017), New York:

 site and situation are fundamental to geography and to transportation.

 While the site refers to the geographical characteristics of a specific

 location, its situation concerns its relationships in regard to other

-locations.
+market it serves).
 Thus, all locations are relative to one another but situation

 is not a constant attribute as transportation developments change levels

 of accessibility, and thus the relations between locations.
 The development